ulrikof/DCST2900-K8s/ArgoCD/README.md

 kubectl get all -n argocd
 ```

-## Configure Argo CD

-*(Note: If the repository is private, add authentication steps here.
-This section can be skipped for public repositories.)*

 ## Apply App-of-Apps

 To enable Argo CD to install the cluster design, you need to manually create an Application that points to the `ArgoCD/apps` folder.
 This is done by applying the `ArgoCD/app-of-apps.yaml` manifest to the cluster: